A quick tour of Swedish chart music

 The key to listening to the sings as a non speaker is to just enjoy the general sound, but then its worth a google for the lyrics in English to get a feel for what the theme is about.
 If learning Swedish from scratch I’d watch some YouTube videos on the Swedish alphabet to get the sounds which will let you work out the sounds of new written words.
 After that you can start reading the Swedish lyrics and singing along to parts of the song

-Sweden is a long country, with a big distance between the cities in the South like Stockholm, and the people living in the north.
+If you look at a map you’ll see that Sweden is a long country at approximately 1,600km long.
+There’s a big distance and culture change between the cities in the South like Stockholm, and the people living in the north.
 One of the artists, Hooja (the j here is pronounced like an English “y”) sings a lot about life in the north and makes lots of tongue-in-cheek songs.
 They feature a remote controlled moose on their stage when playing live.
 This was/is one of my favourite artists when learning because the songs were fun and I liked working out some of the slang that gets included and isn’t in the textbooks.

-This next song is from the same artist but it’s about the fictional culture shock of the character going into a famous nightclub in Stockholm and wishing he had carried some moonshine in with him.
-It includes mention of “vaska” (the barman asks him if he wants to “vaska”) which is unique to these Swedish nightclubs where instead of spraying champagne they pour it down a sink.
+This next song is about the culture shock of the character going into a famous nightclub in Stockholm (in the south) and wishing he had carried some moonshine in with him.
+It includes mention of “vaska” (the barman asks him if he wants to “vaska”) which is unique to the Stockholm nightclubs where instead of spraying champagne they pour it down a sink.
 There are some internet articles that describe it.

 Miss Li is everywhere and the lyrics are usually funny and the tunes fun.
 In “Komplicared” shes singing about what a nightmare partner the character in the song is admitting to being.
 There’s an English version of it too but the Swedish feels like the lyrics flow just a little better.
 She has a giant list of good songs with different styles.